It’s not every day that you can be personally served brunch by a Masterchef, let alone one with a cult following. But at Kopitalk, you can.

 Specialising in consumer behaviour for his Ph.D, Kam found that people prefer authenticity in food.
 After working hard all week, they also want to be treated like royalty, even for the duration of a meal.
 Service is a winning factor, along with good food.

-Won over by our laid-back lifestyle, the beach and friendly locals, the couple made the decision to bring up their children in Australia, opening Kopitalk late in 2017.
+Won over by our laid-back lifestyle, the beach and friendly locals, the couple made the decision to bring up their children in Australia, opening Kopitalk late in 2017 in modest premises beside a petrol station in Labrador.
+They soon won a strong following, not just with locals but also with Malaysian street food hungry diners travelling from Brisbane to the Gold Coast on weekends to eat their food.

-Family-oriented, they say they love relaxed coastal life, so different to Malaysia where living is hectic and dining out is a 24-hour-a-day occupation!
+Family-oriented with their children helping in the restaurant, Yati and Kam say they love the relaxed coastal life on the Gold Coast, so different to Malaysia where living is hectic and dining out is a 24-hour-a-day occupation!

 “Life is super simple here.
 No rush, no hectic schedule.
 Enjoying life to the fullest. #simplelifehere #goldcoastlife,” Kam recently posted on his @chefkamarul Instagram.